-As a careers advisor your role is to encourage your students to look at alternative ways to reach their goal of higher education.
+As a careers adviser your role is to encourage your students to look at alternative ways to reach their goal of higher education.

 Clearing is a great option for students who received lower grades than they were expecting but still want to start university in September.
 If one of your students is going through Clearing, we’ve put together these easy-to-follow steps to help you guide them through the process.

 Clearing is a stressful time and students may feel rushed into making a decision that isn’t right for them.
-If students are worried they won’t get the A Level results they need, encourage them to make a shortlist of potential backup universities and degrees and thoroughly research each one in the run up to results day.
+If students are worried they won’t get the A Level results they need, encourage them to make a shortlist of potential backup universities and degrees, and thoroughly research each one during the run up to results day.

 Students will need the following things when speaking to universities on results day; their UCAS Clearing number, the course code and name of the degree they are enquiring about and their personal statement.
 Take time to go over their personal statement with them and ensure they are prepared to talk about the course they are applying for.

-Discuss the possibility of difficult questions coming up with your student before they make the call.
+Discuss the possibility of difficult questions that may come up with your student before they make the call.
 Are they prepared to answer questions designed to test their suitability for the course?
 Do they have an answer as to why they didn’t get the grades they needed?
-Students can never be too prepared so talk about every possibility with them before they call their chosen universities.
+Students can never be too prepared, so talk about every possibility with them before they call their chosen universities.

 If your student has received offers through Clearing, discuss with them the pros and cons of each one to ensure they make the right decision and aren’t simply rushing into it.

-The Access to Higher Education Diploma is a qualification that will advance students without the necessary grades onto higher education.
-A one-year intensive programme, it develops the student’s subject knowledge whilst simultaneously preparing them for studying at a degree level.
+The Access to Higher Education Diploma is a qualification that will advance students who did not get the necessary grades in their A Levels.
+It is a one-year intensive programme, which develops the student’s subject knowledge whilst simultaneously preparing them for studying at a degree level.
 It can also be taken part-time over two or more years through distance learning or evening sessions, perfect for students who would like to get hands-on work experience after leaving college or sixth form.

 Most universities make offers to Access to HE students as long as they obtain certain grades.
 If the Access to HE Diploma isn’t listed on the entry requirement, students will need to call the university to seek their advice and discuss their qualifications.